XanDDemoX/ESOAutoMailReturn/README.md

 Currently Mails are returned upon receipt and character login with a 1.25 second delay between each.

-Optionally automatically delete's returned mails upon all attachments being taken (on by default).
+Optionally automatically deletes returned mails upon all attachments being taken (on by default).

 Installation
 =============